 431. Proper 16 (Series B)

 The lessons for this service, a Sunday after Trinity during Aug.
 21-27, are Isaiah 29:11-19, Ephesians 5:22-33 and Mark 7:1-13.
-The tune is OLD 120TH from the English Psalter (London, 1570), which TLH, the Austrlian LH and CWALH paired with Frances Havergal's hymn "I gave My life for Thee," a hymn I've always disliked for two reasons – first, it puts words in Jesus' mouth and then has us sing them to ourselves; and also, it make Him sound like a whiny Jewish mum.
+The tune is OLD 120TH from the English Psalter (London, 1570), which TLH, the Austrlian LH and CWALH paired with Frances Havergal's hymn "I gave My life for Thee," a hymn I've always disliked for two reasons – first, it puts words in Jesus' mouth and then has us sing them to ourselves; and also, it makes Him sound like a whiny Jewish mum.
 The tune, however, seems innocent enough to try building new associations with it.

 Dear Christ, by Whose Amen